AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

 #### Step 4: Test Write Access to Customer Data with Admin User
 - Action:
-  - Open test/http/AdminService.http file.
+  - Open the file test/http/AdminService.http.
   - Change the username to 'incident.support@tester.sap.com' (admin role), password : 'initial'.
-  - Scroll to Line 25 and replace the value of the "creditCardNo" field with "1234567890123456".
+  - Scroll to line 25 and replace the value of the "creditCardNo" field with "1234567890123456".
-  - Scroll to Line 13 and and click on 'Send Request' to run 'POST {{server}}/odata/v4/admin/Customers' request.
+  - Scroll to line 13 and and click on 'Send Request' to run the 'POST {{server}}/odata/v4/admin/Customers' request.

   Results:
   - ✅ Here is a sample audit log **PersonalDataModified** for one customer entity.
 In your log, the timestamp matches the current timestamp.